peteroupc/peteroupc.github.io/randomfunc.md

 [^104]: In the privacy context, see, for example, Awan, J. and Rao, V., 2021. "[**Privacy-Aware Rejection Sampling**](https://arxiv.org/abs/2108.00965.)", arXiv:2108.00965.

 [^105]: For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
 4, 2018; as well as Micciancio, D. and Walter, M., "Gaussian sampling over the integers: Efficient, generic, constant-time", in Annual International Cryptology Conference, August 2017 (pp. 455-485).

+[^106]: Deville, J.-C. and Tillé, Y.  Unequal probability sampling without replacement through a splitting method.
+Biometrika 85 (1998).

+[^107]: "Uniform" in quotes means, as close to the uniform distribution as possible for the number format.
+Both bounds are excluded because mathematically, any specific real number from the uniform distribution occurs with probability 0.

+[^108]: Boehm, Hans-J. "Towards an API for the real numbers."
+In Proceedings of the 41st ACM SIGPLAN Conference on Programming Language Design and Implementation, pp. 562-576.
+2020.

 <a id=Appendix></a>
 ## Appendix